 Above comment submitted Jun 15, 2014

 Birding In The Neighborhoods - Weekly Field Trips

 The trips are every other Thursday and the meeting time varies with the season.
 If you would like to be notified of the events, contact Phyllis Kind (email).

-The trips are on the 2nd Tuesday of each month.
+The trips are on the 2nd Wednesday of each month.
 If you wish to be notified of the events, contact Jenny Brown (email).

 The popular Birds of Whidbey class begins.
 Classes will continue for nine months, meeting in Freeland on first and third Thursdays, plus Saturday field trips.
 Cost is $150 for members and $175 for nonmembers.
 More information . . .